Last updated on March 20th, 2020

 Hallway or Open Landing

 For a smart use of limited space, consider creating a study area in an empty hallway or open landing.
 A long, narrow countertop, supported by stylish filing cabinets, works well in a hallway, whereas a space-saving desk may better suit a landing.
-Attractive bins or wire baskets help to keep things organized and within reach while still promoting a modern home look.
+Attractive bins or cabinetry help to keep things organized and within reach while still promoting a modern home look.

 Closet